 Due to Coronavirus COVID-19 precautions,

-all aphasia groups are canceled until further notice.
+all aphasia groups are being held on Zoom until further notice.

 For information about our online meetings with Zoom, or to set up phone partners, contact Carlota Schoolman, IAM Executive Director

 IAM comienza un nuevo grupo de afasia en español.

 Se reunirá los lunes de 6 pm a 7:45 pm, simultáneamente con los grupos en inglés.

 7 septiembre – No hay reunión – Día del Trabajo

 Todos los grupos están dirigidos por patólogos/as del habla y lenguaje voluntarios

 Si está intersada, envie un e-correo a Carlota Schoolman firstname.lastname@example.org

 IAM is starting a new aphasia group in Spanish.